 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Dandruff is a skin condition that affects the scalp, causing itchy, flaking skin and greasy patches.
+Home remedies can include tea tree oil, coconut oil, and aloe vera.

 Causes of dandruff include: